 - ARTV – Watch live TV for free in English, French and Japanese.

 Useful Resources for Japanese

 - BookLive is a a brilliant resource for books, manga and magazines.
-There is a lot of free stuff and you can pay for outside of Japan which is rare and makes this site a really great source of reading material.
+There is a lot of free stuff and you can pay for stuff outside of Japan, which is rare and makes this site a really great source for reading material.
 If you want points, which will save you some money off when buying items, then you can use my invitation code 23575895 when signing up. *This gives me points as well, so please use it xD

 - Jisho “Jisho is a powerful Japanese-English dictionary.
 It lets you find words, kanji, example sentences and more quickly and easily.
 Our goal is to build a new kind of dictionary that doesn’t just let you look up single words or kanji, but rather helps you understand any Japanese text.” – Jisho

 - Hiragana Megane – ひらがなめがね “This system adds hiragana on the kanji.” – Hiragana Megane